ca0ss/ToolOPT6-Calculator/README.md

 #FAQ
 Q: My TV model is not listed on "TV Series" field, can I use this tool?
-A: Yes only if when you put all your toolOPT6 settings on the calculator and it show you your current code.
+A: You can use it only if when you put all your toolOPT6 settings on the calculator and it show you your current code; if doesnt show your code, please open a new issue :)

 Q: I don't know how to access that menu.
 A: Just Google "How to access LG Service Menu without the Service Remote"